YifanShenSZ/C6H7N-aniline/diabatz/input-layer/README.md

 3. So the NH-related terms is similar for bound region and dissociation region
 4. So the neural network gets confused: the bound region and the asymtote region are both minima; they have different non-NH terms, but the NH terms are the same, so the non-NH terms alone produces 2 minima; those terms are quadratic, how can they produce more than 1 minimum???
 * This reasoning indicates a solution: the non-NH terms may also need scalings, with the scaled ones being local focusing on the bound region, the unscaled ones being global describing the asymptote

+irred-2-scale:
+* add irreducible-2-scaled terms
+* I realized that irreducible-1 scaling focuses at both N-H bonds at peak, while irreducible-2 scaling focuses at one at peak and another at 0, which is the case of our single N-H bond breaking asymptote